 - It’s also wise to avoid fruit products that contain added sugar.

 - Finally, don’t be afraid of frozen fruit products such as berries, pineapple and mango.

 Frozen fruit products are often flash-frozen without added sugar at their pinnacle of freshness and ripeness.
 It’s highly recommended that you avoid dried fruit products.
 Dried fruit is high in carbohydrates and will quickly elevate your blood glucose reading to an unhealthy level.

-There are so many proven natural strategies to manage and even reverse type 2 diabetes.
+There are so many proven natural strategies to manage type 2 diabetes.
 It’s wonderful to know that you possess the power to live a long and healthy life.